9th Division (Australia): El Alamein

 Before dawn on 10 July, as Rommel focused his efforts on the southern flank of the battlefield, the 9th Division attacked the north flank of the enemy positions and captured the strategic high ground around Tel el Eisa.
+The 26th Brigade took more than 1,500 prisoners of war.
+Possibly the most important feature of the battle, however, was that the 2/24 had captured Signals Intercept Company 621, which had been providing Rommel with priceless intelligence from British radio communications.
 In the days following, Rommel redirected his forces against them, in a series of intense counterattacks, but was unable to dislodge the Australians.
 On 22 July, the 24th and 26th Brigades attacked German positions on the ridges south of Tel el Esia, suffering heavy casualties taking positions on Tel el Eisa Ridge and Makh Khad Ridge.

 The final phase of the First Battle of El Alamein was a disaster for the Allies and the 2/28th Battalion in particular: an attempt to capture Sanyet el Miteiriya, known as "Ruin Ridge", on 27 July.
 The operation was part of a complex series of night attacks.
 The 2/28th suffered significant casualties and vehicle losses in its advance, but achieved its objective.
 However, the battalion was soon surrounded by German infantry.
 A planned advance by British tanks failed and German tanks arrived.
 The 2/28th's positions came under a prolonged and methodical attack by the Axis forces.
 By the time they surrendered, 65 Australians had been killed.
 Although the vast majority of the 2/28th had become prisoners of war, 93 members of the battalion remained behind Allied lines and it was subsequently rebuilt.